Daniel Bego

-Daniel William Henry Bego (born 18 September 1989) is a Malaysian swimmer, who specialises in freestyle and butterfly events.
+Daniel William Henry "Danny" Wong Bego (born 18 September 1989) is a Malaysian swimmer, who specialises in freestyle and butterfly events.
 He emerged as one of Malaysia's most promising and outstanding swimmers, winning a total of fifteen medals (nine gold, two silver, and four bronze) at the Southeast Asian Games, and breaking six national records.
 He was the first Malaysian swimmer to compete in three different events at a single Olympic Games.

 Personal life

 Bego, a native of Kuching, is the youngest of six siblings in the family.
 His mother Amy Wong, is a registered nurse, who gave up her job to nurture and care for her children; his father Henry Bego, on the other hand, works offshore as a senior diving technician, and is often away from the family.
 His half-sister Kimberley Yap is a former swimmer and triathlete, who eventually won gold medals for her category at the Southeast Asian Games.
 He is of Iban-Chinese heritage, and can speak fluent English and Mandarin.